-- Rental affordability in Greater Melbourne has remained relatively unchanged since 2017 and has seen a marginal improvement over the past year. - Rental affordability gains made in Greater Brisbane in early 2017 have been maintained over the past year, and affordability continues to improve. - A marginal but consistent decline in rental affordability can be seen in the Australian Capital Territory from the December quarter of 2016 to the close of the second quarter of 2019. - Rental affordability in Greater Perth has been maintained at the same level recorded for the last quarters of 2017 and 2018.
+- Rental affordability in Greater Melbourne has remained relatively unchanged since 2017 and has seen a marginal improvement over the past year. - Rental affordability gains made in Greater Brisbane in early 2017 have been maintained over the past year, and affordability continues to improve. - A steep decline in rental affordability can be seen in the Australian Capital Territory after the December quarter of 2017 and again after the September quarter of 2018. - Rental affordability in Greater Perth has been maintained at the same level recorded for the last quarters of 2017 and 2018.
 It remains the most affordable capital city in Australia. - For low-income households in metropolitan areas across Australia the situation remains untenable.